2025 UEFA European Under-21 Championship squads

-The following is a list of squads for all sixteen national teams that are competing at the 2025 UEFA European Under-21 Championship.
+The following is a list of squads for all sixteen national teams that competed at the 2025 UEFA European Under-21 Championship.
 Each national team had to submit a final squad of 23 players, three of whom had to be goalkeepers.

 Players in boldface have been capped at full international level either prior to the completion of the tournament or afterwards.

 Age, caps, goals and club as of 11 June 2025.